 While a leg length discrepancy may be small and hard to detect without x-ray examination, what it does to the body is magnified.
 These Cardinal Signs confirm the possibility a leg length discrepancy exists.

 First Cardinal Sign - Anterior Rotation of the Left Hip, Sagittal Plane

 The First Cardinal Sign of a short right leg is anterior rotation of the left hip in the Sagittal plane.
 It is an unconscious anatomic adjustment pulling the structurally longer leg upwards.
 The Ilio-Femoral Joint moves in an arc posteriorly and superiorly as the hip rotates about the Sacro-Iliac Joint, partially reducing pelvic tilt in the Frontal plane, making us feel more comfortable and protecting the spine.
 This is good but chronically binds the SIJ tightening ligamental structure and compressing cartilage through the Spanish windlass effect with the left hip flexor Iliacus being tighter/shorter than the right.
 This may or may not cause discomfort or pain at the SIJ.
-Regardless of discomfort levels, in the short term, inhibiting energetic/Qi flow down the backline of the lower limb causing a subtle thickening and tightening through connective tissue that can morph into acute pain, dysfunction and injury.
+Regardless of discomfort levels, inhibiting energetic/Qi flow down the backline of the lower limb causing a subtle thickening and tightening through connective tissue that can morph into acute pain, dysfunction and injury.
 In the longer term, leading to instability and damage to the SIJ.
 The most frequently sighted hip posture is high range unilateral anterior rotation of the left hip in the Sagittal plane with an even right hip.
 This is so common I call it "normal" despite being bad posture.

 Second Cardinal Sign - Rigid Right Hip